MelloSec/BlastBox-II/README.md

 ### Destroy
 Use the destroy flag to deallocate and destroy the VM with it's associated Resources and Resource Group, including networking.
+You will be prompted for the VMname you chose earlier.

 ```
 # Windows 10